jeromew/stream-try-catch/Readme.md

 try(streamA).pipe(streamB).pipe(streamC).catch(onerror);
 ```

+This will :
-This will forward all errors from streamA, streamB and streamC to onerror
+ * forward all errors from streamA, streamB and streamC to onerror

-Note that a catch stops the try/catch block so in
+ * close the try/catch block

+For example, in

 ```js
 var stream = try(streamA).pipe(streamB).catch(onerror).pipe(streamC);